hmatt33/brms/README.md

 * displaying residents is done
 	* displaying residens only displays the residents in the building selected
 * adding new residents is fully functional
+* editing and deleting residents fully functional
+* added more session data to login
+* added checkboxes to residents table so user can select multiple residents to email
+* code to email multiple residents mostly finished but not fully tested

 ## Planned Additions:
 * CSS styling for site